How Free Apps Generate Revenue: Strategies for Success

 An auto renewing subscription is something that’s ongoing and won’t expire after a few months.

-A subscription to a newspaper like the Wall Street Journal would fall into this category.
+A subscription to a newspaper like the impressions or clicks.

 The type of ads offered on your platform will affect the pay rate as well.